 Defenders of Wildlife is working to reduce the number of panthers killed on roads.
-From wildlife crossings to slow zones, there are many ways we can make roads safer for panthers and people alike.
+From wildlife crossings to slow speed zones, there are many ways we can make roads safer for panthers and people alike.

 Collision with vehicles is one of the leading causes of death for Florida panthers.
 In 2012, a record high of 19 panthers were killed while crossing the road.
-For a species whose population is believed to be just 100-160 animals, even the loss of a single cat is serious.
+For a species whose population is believed to be just 100-160 adults, even the loss of a single cat is serious.

 How We’re Helping

-Defenders is partnering with other organizations on a work group to engage Florida Department of Transportation (FDOT) about their Future Highway Corridors Initiative.
+Defenders is also partnering with other organizations on a work group to engage Florida Department of Transportation (FDOT) about their Future Highway Corridors Initiative.
 Conservation and land use planning organizations requested briefings from FDOT about this initiative and specific projects so that we can have early input on specific highway alignments, and urge them to avoid breaking up conservation lands and sensitive ecological systems with new roads.

 Three wildlife crossings for bears are being constructed on I-4 in central Florida that will be essential linkages for panthers traversing that dangerous highway that serves as a barrier to wildlife movement (we have long advocated for these crossings).